minnow-pmc/Minnow/README.md

 The firmware is intended for both standalone Arduino-based controller boards (using a PC or similar host platform) as well integrated Arduino + ARM controller boards.

-The Minnow firmware and Pacemaker protocol have been specifically designed to support a sustained, high rate of individual movement control segments with minimal processing overhead on the client, thereby allowing a far more sophisticated level of motion planning, co-ordinate remapping and better support for non-linear co-ordinate systems without requiring a real time operating system on the host.
+The Minnow firmware and Pacemaker protocol have been specifically designed to support a sustained, high rate of individual movement control segments with minimal processing overhead on the client, thereby allowing the use of a cheaper controller whilst also yielding a far more sophisticated level of motion planning, co-ordinate remapping and better support for non-linear co-ordinate systems than most current solutions without requiring a real time operating system on the host.

 The firmware has also been designed to provide a flexible host-based configuration system so that individual firmware builds are not required for different printer and controller configurations.